Ethinamate

-Ethinamate, marketed under the brand names Valmid and Valamin, is a central nervous system depressant of the carbamate drug class.
+Ethinamate, marketed as Valmid in the United States and Valamin in Australia, is a central nervous system depressant of the carbamate drug class.
 It was formerly prescribed as a hypnotic for the short-term treatment of insomnia.
 The drug has a rapid onset of action, a short elimination half-life of around 2.5 hours, and a correspondingly brief duration of effect.
-Prolonged use may lead to tolerance and drug dependence, and efficacy typically diminishes after about a week of continuous use.
+Prolonged use leads to drug tolerance, drug dependence, and diminished efficacy after seven days of continuous use.

-Availability
+Availability and recognition

-Ethinamate is no longer available in the Netherlands, Canada, Belarus, Czech Republic, nor the United States, having been replaced as an insomnia treatment by benzodiazepines and Z-drugs.
+Ethinamate was introduced by German drug company Schering AG in 1957, marketed as a sleeping pill with a reduced risk of fatality in drug overdose compared to barbiturate overdose.
+Ethinamate was prescribed in Germany, the United States, Australia, Canada, and the Netherlands. though use peaked in the 1960s, and the trade name patent for Valmid expired in the U.S. in January 1982.
+Ethinamate was overdhadowed by broader-acting contemporary sedatives, including methaqualone, ethchlorvynol, glutethimide, methyprylon, meprobamate, chlordiazepoxide, and diazepam.

-In the United States, ethinamate is now primarily remembered in connection with the toxicology reports on the death of Elvis Presley: it was listed among multiple sedatives detected in his system, and some forensic experts, including Cyril Wecht, later emphasized that polypharmacy was an important factor in the case.
+In the United States, ethinamate is now primarily associated with the death of Elvis Presley, as it was listed among multiple sedatives detected in toxicology reports, leading forensic expert Cyril Wecht to emphasized the important role of polypharmacy in the case.

 Toxicity and overdose

-Ethinamate has a broader therapeutic index than barbiturates, and fatal overdose due to respiratory depression is uncommon.
-Overdose symptoms include CNS depression, low blood pressure, shallow breathing, loss of consciousness, and in severe cases, a comatose state.
-Hypersensitivity reactions may involve thrombocytopenia purpura, fever, and various skin rashes.
+Ethinamate debuted nearly at the same time as methyprylon and other "nonbarbiturate soporifics," including ethchlorvynol and glutethimide, were being developed and released continuously.
+Supratherapeutic dosing of 3,000 mg (nearly seven-fold a therapeutic dose) induced a temporary loss of consciousness or comatose state, but resulted in full recovery.

-Reported cases illustrate that very high doses (15–28 grams) can induce coma, but recovery is possible.
-Doses up to 1 gram are generally non-fatal, though they may cause prolonged sleep inertia or hangover-like effects.
-Treatment of overdose focuses on supportive care.
-Activated charcoal may reduce absorption if administered early (25–100 g for adults; 25–50 g in children under 12; 1 g/kg in infants), and hemodialysis can be considered in severe cases.
-Respiratory support may be necessary, similar to barbiturate management.
+Activated charcoal may reduce absorption if administered early, and hemodialysis can be considered in severe cases.

-Adverse effects and pregnancy
+Adverse effects and safety in pregnancy

-Ethinamate's primary effects result from CNS depression, manifesting as slow heart rate, shallow breathing, and low blood pressure.
-Minor side effects at therapeutic doses include nausea, vomiting, gastrointestinal upset, and skin rash.
-Rare hypersensitivity reactions may involve thrombocytopenia purpura, fever, and rashes.
-Children are more likely than adults to experience paradoxical effects, so the drug was not indicated for individuals under 18.
+Common side effects at therapeutic doses are gastrointestinal upset (nausea, vomiting, gastrointestinal upset, rare reactions indicative of hypersensitivity involve thrombocytopenia purpura, fever and various skin rashes.
 The drug is classified as pregnancy Category C, and is not recommended during pregnancy or breastfeeding due to insufficient evidence regarding potential teratogenic effects.
 Animal studies suggest porphyrinogenic potential in vivo.